Last Updated on February 10, 2024 by Louise Carter

 If a mattress protector doesn’t increase your body temperature and make you too hot overnight, this can be an easy solution to exchanging all bedding.

 If you frequently find yourself cold at night, opt for a fleece or flannel undersheet.
-This will provide more friction as well as warm you in bed.
+This will provide more friction and warm you in bed.
 You can counter this with lighter fabric for your blankets and sheets.

 A larger bedsheet or blanket can offer comfort and coziness in bed but is likelier to slide off overnight.